 You may not be surprised to learn that TV and films are not exactly accurate barometers of cultural norms.
 Not by a long-shot.
 What’s more, many of the old clichés about France and its culture no longer hold much water at all, if they once had more than a grain of truth.

-Younger generations of French people (who often see themselves chiefly as Europeans) are generally multilingual, relaxed types who have gone a long way in making service culture (and the culture writ large) more open and flexible when it comes to interacting with people from other cultures.
+Younger generations of French people (who often see themselves chiefly as Europeans) are generally multilingual, relaxed types who have gone a long way in making service culture (and the culture writ large) more open and flexible when it comes to interacting with visitors.

 And in places like Paris, the local government and tourism board literally undertook an ambitious plan to make the city friendlier and less “intimidating” to visitors starting in 2013.
 From my observations since (and from feedback travelers have offered), it seems to be working.